Mössbauer effect: Description

-In a solid, the nuclei are bound to the lattice and do not recoil in the same way as in a gas.
-The lattice as a whole recoils but the recoil energy is negligible because the M in the above equation is the mass of the whole lattice.
+In a solid, the nuclei are bound to the lattice and do not recoil as in a gas.
+The lattice as a whole recoils, but the recoil energy is negligible because the M in the above equation is the mass of the entire lattice.
 However, the energy in a decay can be taken up or supplied by lattice vibrations.
-The energy of these vibrations is quantised in units known as phonons.
-The Mössbauer effect occurs because there is a finite probability of a decay occurring involving no phonons.
+The energy of these vibrations is quantised in quasiparticles known as phonons.
+The Mössbauer effect occurs because there is a finite probability of a decay involving no phonons.
 Thus in a fraction of the nuclear events (the recoil-free fraction, given by the Lamb–Mössbauer factor), the entire crystal acts as the recoiling body, and these events are essentially recoil-free.
 In these cases, since the recoil energy is negligible, the emitted gamma rays have the appropriate energy and resonance can occur.

-In general (depending on the half-life of the decay), gamma rays have very narrow linewidths.
+In general (depending on the half-life of the decay), gamma rays have very narrow line widths.
 This means they are very sensitive to small changes in the energies of nuclear transitions.
 In fact, gamma rays can be used as a probe to observe the effects of interactions between a nucleus and its electrons and those of its neighbors.
 This is the basis for Mössbauer spectroscopy, which combines the Mössbauer effect with the Doppler effect to monitor such interactions.

 Zero-phonon optical transitions, a process closely analogous to the Mössbauer effect, can be observed in lattice-bound chromophores at low temperatures.